1 - Overview

 Stage

 The stage is a named reference to a specific point in time (snapshot) of an API deployment, distinguishing environments in the API lifecycle such as development (dev), testing (test), and production (prod).
-Each stage has its own unique URL, and separate settings per environment are possible for caching, logging, throttling, stage variables, etc. Stages support various operational scenarios such as environment-specific configurations and traffic segregation.
+Each stage has its own unique URL, and separate settings can be configured per environment, including caching, logging, throttling, stage variables, and so on.
+Stages support various operational scenarios such as environment-specific configurations and traffic segregation.

-The endpoint is a unique URL address used by the client to access the API.
+An endpoint is a unique URL address that a client uses to access the API.
 A separate endpoint is created for each stage.

 Integration

-Integration defines how API methods connect to the actual backend (HTTP endpoints, Functions).
-Through request and response data transformation, authentication, mapping templates, etc., you can finely control the integration with the backend.
+Integration defines how API methods connect to the actual backend (HTTP endpoint, Function).
+By transforming request and response data, handling authentication, and using mapping templates, you can finely control the integration with the backend.

 JWT (Json Web Token)

 It is a token-based web standard (RFC 7519) used for authentication and authorization.
-JWT encodes a JSON object composed of three parts (Header, Payload, Signature) in Base64 URL-safe format, and prevents tampering by digitally signing with a secret key or public key.
-When securely exchanging authentication information and permissions between a server and client, or between services, it is used by placing them in the HTTP header, allowing stateless authentication without session storage.
+JWT encodes a JSON object composed of three parts (Header, Payload, Signature) using Base64 URL‑safe encoding, and applies an electronic signature with a secret key or public key to prevent tampering.
+When securely exchanging authentication information and permissions between a server and client, or between services, it is placed in the HTTP header, enabling stateless (Stateless) authentication without session storage.

 CORS (Cross-Origin Resource Sharing)

-It is a mechanism that bypasses the Same-Origin Policy applied in web browsers for security reasons, allowing resource sharing between servers of different origins (when protocol, domain, or port differ).
-The server specifies which origins’ requests are allowed through HTTP response headers (e.g., Access-Control-Allow-Origin, etc.), enabling the client (browser) to safely perform cross-origin requests.
-If CORS is not properly configured, the browser blocks requests for resources from other origins, which is a web standard security policy that must be considered when using various resources such as external API calls, fonts, images, and videos.
+It is a mechanism that bypasses the Same-Origin Policy applied in web browsers for security reasons, allowing resource sharing between servers of different origins (when the protocol, domain, or port differs).
+The server specifies which origins are allowed via HTTP response headers (e.g., Access-Control-Allow-Origin, etc.), enabling the client (browser) to safely perform cross-origin requests.
+If CORS is not properly configured, the browser blocks requests for resources from other origins, which is a web-standard security policy that must be considered when using various resources such as external API calls, fonts, images, and videos.

-API Gateway can be provided in the environments below.
+API Gateway is available in the environments below.

 Preliminary Service

 This is a list of services that can be optionally configured before creating the service.
-Please refer to the guide provided for each service for details and prepare in advance.
+Please refer to the guide provided for each service and prepare in advance.

 ComputeCloud FunctionsA service that runs application code in a serverless computing environment